 TARABAY: People are angry.
 They're calling for revenge.
 One person rang up an Iraqi television station and said, you know, with all due respect to Sistani, enough is enough, and it's time to retaliate.

 INSKEEP: People saying that peaceful protest will not be enough.
 And I have to ask, given the leaders you just mentioned, this is a time when Shiite Muslims, to some degree, have been arguing among themselves over who will control the country, and how the country will be controlled.
 Do you suddenly have a situation where Shiites are united, but maybe not in a good way?

-The presidents come out, the prime ministers come out, all to condemn the attack.
+TARABAY: The president's come out, the prime minister's come out, all to condemn the attack.
 They've launched investigation committees.
 A Sunni endowment group, which is in charge of Sunni mosques and shrines, has also said it's going to send an investigative committee to Samarra to see what's happened.
 So, I mean, the atmosphere here is very tense.
 People are very angry.
 And we're not really sure what's going to happen next.

 INSKEEP: Jamie, thanks very much.

 INSKEEP: We've been talking to NPR's Jamie Tarabay in Baghdad, where a Shiite shrine, a golden dome visible for miles, was the target of an attack today.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.